norikra/norikra.github.io/query.md

 SELECT name, age FROM events WHERE age > 15
 ```

-Norikra v0.1.x has no RPC API to fetch output events as stream.
+**NOTE:** Current versions of Norikra has no RPC API to fetch output events as stream.
 So queries of this type are slightly dangerous: huge amount of output events may exist in memory if user does not fetch these.

 ### Time window (time batch window)